CryptvJet/Game-of-Life/README.md

 Clone or download the repository.

 Open index.html in any modern browser.
+Default cell size and speed values can be changed in `src/main.js`.

 Click/drag on the canvas to paint live cells with the selected color.